Vinylango25/Credit-Scoring-Lending-automation/README.md

 This work focus on evaluating the extend at which leveraging the three machine learning
 algorithms: Random Forest, XGBoost and LGBM in loan application decision making can reduce the cost of loan processing

-# Credit Scoring and Lending Automation

-## Overview
-This project automates the loan approval process by using machine learning models to assess borrower risk.
-Traditional credit scoring is manual, time-consuming, and prone to inconsistencies.
-Our system accelerates decision-making, reduces operational costs, and minimizes human bias in lending.

 ## Problem Statement
 Loan providers face scaling challenges due to manual reviews.
 By automating credit evaluation with ML, institutions can ensure faster, fairer, and more scalable lending operations.